 2. Dust ceiling fans and vents

 For ceiling fans, use an extendable duster or a ladder to reach the blades.
-A pillowcase can be a handy tool – slip it over each blade and wipe to collect dust without mess.
+A pillowcase can be a handy tool – slip it over each blade and wipe to collect dust without making a mess.

 Image courtesy of Geln Carnie.
 Published on: April 21st, 2020.
 Source: unsplash.com